 The name you choose will be part of our DNS domain - eg. yourname-laptop.cse.unsw.edu.au

-Once you submit the form, CSG will process it for you, usually within one working day.
+Once you submit the form, CSG will process it for you, usually the same day.

 To DHCP or not DHCP